Factbox: Reaction to Sri Lanka attacks

 “Terribly saddened by terrorist attacks on Sri Lankan worshippers during Easter.
 Condolences to friendly govt & people of Sri Lanka.
 Our thoughts & prayers with the victims & their families.
 Terrorism is a global menace with no religion: it must be condemned & confronted globally,” he said on Twitter.

+“New Zealand condemns all acts of terrorism, and our resolve has only been strengthened by the attack on our soil on the 15th of March.
+To see an attack in Sri Lanka while people were in churches and at hotels is devastating,” she said in a written statement.

+“New Zealand rejects all forms of extremism and stands for freedom of religion and the right to worship safely.
+Collectively we must find the will and the answers to end such violence.”

-Reporting by Reuters bureaux; Editing by Alison Williams
+Reporting by Reuters bureaux; Editing by Alison Williams and Nick Macfie